zaphosting/docs/en/fivem_installtokovoip.md

 ---
-id: tokovoip
+id: fivem_installtokovoip
 title: Install TokoVOIP
 sidebar_label: Install TokoVOIP
 ---

-> IMPORTANT: A **seperate Teamspeak Server is required for TokoVOIP to work.** You can book a Teamspeak Server from ZAP directly [here](https://zap-hosting.com/en/shop/product/teamspeak3-server/)(clickable)!
+> IMPORTANT: A **seperate Teamspeak Server is required for TokoVOIP to work.** You can book a Teamspeak Server from us directly [here](https://zap-hosting.com/en/shop/product/teamspeak3-server/)(clickable)!

 ## 📶 Connect to FTP